 New International Students

-We are so pleased that you will be joining us and look forward to personally welcoming you to campus in August.
+We are so pleased that you will be joining us and look forward to welcoming you into the Davidson community.

 During pre-orientation, you can: